April 20, 2016

 After differentiating the cells into neurons, the scientists noted the changes in SNCA expression.
 Although one of the mutations has no effect, the other, which switches one nucleotide from an A to a G, slightly but significantly boosts alpha-synuclein production.
 When compared to the enhanced alpha-synuclein production in the familial form of the disease, the modest effect created by the A to G mutation would be sufficient over a lifetime to increase the risk of PD, according to Soldner.

 To see how the mutation affects alpha-synuclein production, the researchers identified two transcription factors that bind to the enhancer that carries this mutation.
 When the enhancer is not mutated, the transcription factors bind to it, which suppresses SNCA.
-If the enhancer has the G mutation, the are unable to bind to the enhancer, and SNCA is activated.
+If the enhancer has the G mutation, the transcription factors are unable to bind to the enhancer, and SNCA is activated.

 Most genetic conditions are sporadic and caused by a combination of mutations.